Creating Your Own Simple Centerpiece

 CARING FOR YOUR FLOWERS + EXTENDING THE VASE LIFE

-2. Remove any leaves growing low on the stem that may touch the water.
+• Cleanliness is of the utmost importance for fresh flowers!
+Remove any leaves growing low on the stem that may touch the water.
 Leaves in the water will cause bacteria to grow more quickly.
-Bacteria is the #1 cause of short vase life of cut flowers.
+Bacteria is the #1 cause of short vase life of cut flowers, besides the flowers being harvested at the improper stage.

-3. Trim the stems at an angle using a sharp knife or flower snips.
+• Trim the stems at an angle using a sharp knife or flower snips.
 A sharp knife is better than scissors, as scissors tend to crush the stems and inhibit their ability to soak up water.

-4. Change the water every other day (or as often as possible) to minimize bacteria growth.
-Keep your flowers in a cool location and out of direct sunlight.
+• Keep your flowers in a cool location and out of direct sunlight.

-5. Admire your blooms!
+• Admire & enjoy your blooms!

 I'd love to see what beauty you create!
 Share your arrangements on social media and use the hashtag #flourishflowerfarm